Quick Answers: Workers’ Compensation Claims, The Top 5 Complaints

 - A doctor deems a person as okay, and they are still suffering.
 A doctor may diagnose someone as reaching maximum medical improvement, and yet that person may disagree.
 Often people will seek another medical opinion.
 Sometimes the opinion is the same and sometimes it’s different depending on the situation.

 Regardless of where you, or someone you know, may be in the workers’ compensation claim process, it is important to seek sound legal advice.
-Contact the law offices of Martin, Harding & Mazzotti, LLP at 1-800-LAW-1010 to get sound legal advice about workers’ compensation and how to navigate the process from start to finish.
+Contact the law offices of Martin, Harding & Mazzotti, LLP at 1-800-LAW-1010 to get more quick answers and sound legal advice about workers’ compensation and how to navigate the process from start to finish.